Tanker war

-The Tanker War was a protracted series of armed skirmishes between Iran and Iraq against merchant vessels in the Persian Gulf and Strait of Hormuz from 1984 to 1988.
-The conflict was a part of the larger Iran–Iraq War.
+The tanker war, part of the larger Iran–Iraq War, was a series of military attacks by Iran and Iraq against merchant vessels in the Persian Gulf and Strait of Hormuz from 1981 to 1988.
+Iraq was responsible for 283 attacks while Iran accounted for 168.

-Background
+History

-Prior to 1984, attacks against shipping had occurred, albeit on a much smaller scale.
-In December 1980, UN Secretary General appealed to Iran and Iraq to ensure the security of peaceful shipping in the Gulf.
+The Iran-Iraq war began in September 1980.
+Before 1984, attacks against shipping had occurred, albeit on a much smaller scale.
+In December 1980, UN Secretary General Kurt Waldheim appealed to Iran and Iraq to ensure the security of peaceful shipping in the Persian Gulf.
 At that time, Iran assured other countries that it would keep the Strait of Hormuz open.